 Under super law, there are limits on the beneficiaries who can receive your death benefit and whether they can receive it as a lump sum or an income stream.

-Although your SMSF can pay your super death benefit to both your dependants and non-dependants, the tax implications depend on the status of your beneficiary.
+Although your SMSF can pay your super death benefit to both your dependants and non-dependants, the tax implications for the beneficiaries will depend on their status under tax law.

 Control of your SMSF